 early experience & training

 Growing up in Ohio, I wanted to be an actress from as young an age as I can remember.
-At 13, I wrote a letter to a well-known director of a popular TV show, and suggested he write me into the series. (!!??)
+At 13, I wrote a letter to a well-known director of a popular TV show, and suggested he write me into his series. (!!??)
 Incredulously, he wrote back, advising me to get an education in theatre arts.

 Later that year, I got my Equity card playing Helena in A Midsummer Night's Dream with the amazing Ellen Geer.
 Though I was thrilled, I felt way out of my element.
-Luckily, I was cast in another Shakespeare play soon after, and then another...and with the chance to keep jumping back into this material, I eventually started to develop some technique.
-One day, I realized that I was acting on the line, and that the language felt integrated with my voice and body.
-I discovered that the verse was not restrictive at all, but totally freeing.
-I was hooked!
+Luckily, I was cast in another Shakespeare play soon after, and then another...and with the chance to keep jumping back into more of this material, I started to develop some technique.
+One day I realized that I was acting on the line, and that the language felt integrated with my voice and body.
+The structure of the language that I had resisted, suddenly felt expansive.
+I was hooked.

 I returned to get my MFA many years later at George Washington University and The Shakespeare Theatre's Academy for Classical Acting in Washington DC.
 I remain hooked.